A Derivation of Intelligence from Guided Relation-Creation

 It can bring itself into sustaining relations.

-It can bring itself into destructive relations.
+It can also bring itself into damaging relations.

-So action creates the guidance problem:
+So action creates a new problem:

-If nutrient and toxin make no difference to what the system does, then the system cannot reliably approach one and avoid the other.
+If nutrient and toxin make no difference to what the system does, the system cannot reliably approach one and avoid the other.

-is a viability-relevant difference in reality, and:
+mean a viability-relevant difference in world-condition.

-is an action-relevant difference in what the system does.
+mean an action-relevant difference in what the system does.

-Lemma
+7. Guidance-Need Lemma

 Let be a finite organized system.